amplience/dc-sample-blog-nextjs/README.md

 }
 ```

-5. Click "Save" to save you changes
+5. Click "Save" to save your changes

 Notes: